Current Students & Alumni

-Students and alumni can find employment opportunities, register for on-campus career events, send yourself e-mail updates, manage all job search-related documents, keep track of your job search schedule, and much more.
+Use the Career Net online application to find employment opportunities, register for on-campus career events, send yourself email updates, manage all job search-related documents, keep track of your job search schedule, and much more.

 Employers & Community Partners

 Creating an account in NYIT Career Net is easy!
-Use the Employer Login to create your own personal account tied to your organization.
+Create your own personal account tied to your organization.
 Once you've logged in, you will be prompted to complete your employer profile.
 You may begin adding jobs immediately, but they will be listed as Pending and invisible to students until an Office of Career Services staff member approves them.
 This takes one to two business days.

-Create an alumni account in Career Net to be in the know about jobs and internships posted daily, view employers attending recruiting events, and search the employer directory.
-Find out more about our faculty and student resources.
+Faculty members should register as alumni in Career Net even if not an alum of NYIT.
+Be in the know about jobs and internships posted daily, view employers attending recruiting events, search the employer directory and view our database from your student's perspective,

 Questions About NYIT Career Net?

 A Word of Advice from Career Services and the Department of Labor:

 - Beware of apparent job postings or "opportunities" you may see on websites, bulletin boards, and other locations that seem too good to be true, especially if it requires an initial "registration fee" or "initial investment" to be considered, and NEVER wire money to someone for an upfront fee.
 Check with the Better Business Bureau and the Attorney General's office in the state where the business or employer is located for more information.
 Just as you must be alert for email phishing scams and other dangers on the internet, you must also be aware of employment scams that prey on the unwary.
 If it sounds too good to be true, it probably is!
 If you have been scammed, contact the New York State Attorney General's office to report it.